mekkablue/Glyphs-Scripts/README.md

 * **Create pseudorandom calt feature:** Creates pseudorandom calt (contextual alternatives) feature based on number of existing ssXX glyphs in the font.
 Update: now includes the default class in the rotation algorithm.

 ## Test
+* **Compare Font Family:** Compares a few Font Info entries between all currently opened fonts, and displays them in the Macro window if there are any differences.
 * **Preflight Font:** Checks for a few common mistakes, like bad glyph names, and reports them to the Macro Window.
 * **Report highest glyphs:** Outputs list of selected glyphs, ordered by the highest point of the glyph bounding boxes.
 * **Report lowest glyphs:** Outputs list of selected glyphs, ordered by the lowest point of the glyph bounding boxes.